-This section of the SWMP describes how the Department will comply with Permit requirements regarding monitoring and reporting.
-The Department's overall strategy for maintaining compliance with the Permit and the storm water management program is a process of continuous improvement and refinement.
-The compliance monitoring and evaluation program will serve as a quality control mechanism to help the Department determine how well the activities called for in this SWMP are being implemented.
-It will be an iterative process; a continuous loop of gathering information, evaluating and learning from the information and making changes with a goal of steady improvement over the life of the Permit.
+The Department's overall strategy for maintaining compliance with the Permit and the stormwater management program is a process of continuous improvement and refinement.
+The compliance monitoring and evaluation program will serve as a quality control mechanism to help determine the effectiveness of the Department's SWMP.
+It will be an iterative process; a continuous loop of gathering information, from evaluating BMPs, to learning and incorporating best practices statewide.
+The goal is steady improvement of the Program by implementing changes throughout the Permit term.

-As part of its storm water management program, the Department will regularly review its activities, inspect its facilities, train and guide its personnel, and assess the effectiveness of storm water BMPs to better utilize the resources available to implement storm water management activities.
-The objective will be to direct available resources to support those storm water management practices that have the greatest likelihood of being effective.
+As part of its stormwater management program, the Department will regularly review its activities, inspect its facilities, train and guide its personnel, and assess the effectiveness of stormwater BMPs to better utilize the resources available to implement stormwater management activities.
+The objective will be to direct available resources to support those stormwater management practices that have the greatest likelihood of being effective.

-The Department will conduct a review of the storm water management program annually.
-This review will be done in conjunction with the preparation of the annual report so any proposed modifications to the SWMP can be included in the report for ADEQ review and approval as required by the Permit.
+The Department will conduct a review of the stormwater management program annually.
+This review will be done in conjunction with the preparation of the annual report so any proposed modifications to the SWMP can be included in the report for DEQ review and approval as required by the Permit.